Sleeping on your back during pregnancy might increase the risk for stillbirth

 A study has found that sleeping on your back during pregnancy can have a lot of negative effects on your unborn child.

-A recent study has found that lying on your back during your pregnancy might increase the risk of stillbirth.
+A recent study has found that sleeping on your back during your pregnancy might increase the risk of stillbirth.

 Lying on your back decreases oxygen flow to the baby